 Ten Years Anniversary (Part 2 of 2)

 And so here, I present my perspective(s). over the last ten years.
-Not necessarily confined to nutrition, but broadly and I argue more importantly – the wider fabric as I see it.
+Not necessarily confined to nutrition, but broadly and I argue more importantly – the wider fabric to “wellness” as I see it.

 TLDR.
 Health and fitness is not always about moving forward.
 I’d argue it’s about looking at yourself backwards first.
 I hope others can relate to this.